Category: Vending Machine Product

 The study also found 18% have a mattress older than the recommended shelf-life of 7 to 10 years.

-When asked why they haven’t replaced their mattresses, the study revealed 25% simply haven’t had chance to get a new one.
+When asked why they haven’t replaced their mattresses, the study revealed a quarter of them simply haven’t had chance to get a new one.

 Other Vending Machine Applications